StormShockMods/TF2-wav-converter/README.md

 With that said, this software is offered AS-IS.
 The code works but I am not a python programmer (anymore) so I can offer some limited assistance with bugs, but that's about it.

-This application includes FFmpeg, licensed under the LGPL v2.1.
+This application includes FFmpeg, licensed under the LGPL v2.1 (or newer).
 FFmpeg is copyright (c) the FFmpeg developers.
 See https://ffmpeg.org/ for more information.